-1) They know the close starts right at the beginning of the sale.
+1. They know the close starts right at the beginning of the sale.

-2) They know that a close goes both ways.
+2. They know that a close goes both ways.

-3) They create genuine urgency.
+3. They create genuine urgency.

-4) They get buy-in on each step before moving to the next one.
+4. They get buy-in on each step before moving to the next one.

-5) They define their prospects’ decision criteria early on.
+5. They define their prospects’ decision criteria early on

-Surprises are rarely a good thing in sales, because they’re often a result of insufficient due diligence.
+Surprises and sales tend not to mix well — in that context, they’re often a result of insufficient due diligence.
 The best closers make it a priority to understand everything a prospect is evaluating as early on as possible, so they can provide value in these areas throughout the sales process.

-6) They define their prospects’ purchase process.
+6. They define their prospects’ purchase process.

 Is there a legal review process that will add one to two weeks to the sales process?
 Is your prospect required to evaluate a certain number of vendors (as government agencies often are)?
 Are there other procurement process requirements that will require input from you?

-7) They bring in all stakeholders before negotiation starts.
+7. They bring in all stakeholders before negotiation starts.

-There’s nothing worse than thinking you have the deal in the bag and sitting down to negotiate, then meeting a previously-unknown stakeholder who has major objections you need to address.
+There’s nothing worse than thinking you have the deal in the bag and sitting down to negotiate — only to meet a previously-unknown stakeholder who has major objections you need to address.
 To prevent this from happening, ask, "Who else is involved in this decision that should be on our next call?" at the end of every sales conversation.

-While it doesn’t make sense for your point of contact to bring in the entire executive team on a first meeting, they certainly need to be looped in as the deal progresses so you aren’t suddenly dealing with five different perspectives you didn’t realize needed to be accommodated at the eleventh hour.
+While it doesn’t make sense for your point of contact to bring in the entire executive team on a first meeting, they certainly need to be looped in as the deal progresses — so you aren’t suddenly dealing with five different perspectives you didn’t realize needed to be accommodated at the eleventh hour.

-8) They know when to ask for the business.
+9. They know when to ask for the business.

 Closing isn’t a siloed part of the sales process, but you still have to be proactive about it.
 When all your prospects’ requests have been met, it’s time to lay it all out on the table and ask your prospect if they’re ready to buy.

-9) They know their bottom line.
+10. They know their bottom line.

-Every prospect wants to get a product for as little money as possible, and every sales rep wants to sell a product with as little discount applied as possible -- but most are happy with a figure somewhere in the middle.
+Every prospect wants to get a product for as little money as possible, and every sales rep wants to sell a product with as little a discount applied as possible — but both parties are happy with a figure somewhere in the middle.